FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed

-Regarding the chemical equilibrium run, we find similar results.
+We find similar results regarding the chemical equilibrium run.
 The retrieved parameters are most of the time outside the true values by more than 1$\sigma$.
-To compare the recovered metallicity again, assuming equilibrium chemistry it is found to be about Z = 32.
-In general, we find that using a chemical equilibrium assumption or a reduced scheme to recover the information content of a more complete full kinetic model that include photo-chemistry lead to strong biases.
-The recovered chemical profiles as seen in Figure \ref{fig:diseq-prof} present large departures from the input with the main molecules being often different by more than two orders of magnitude.
-The predictions, for both equilibrium and reduced runs are overconfident and do not reflect the raw information content in the spectrum.
+To compare the recovered metallicity again, assuming equilibrium chemistry, it is found to be about Z = 32.
+In general, we find that attempting to recover information content by modelling and simplifying complex processes in an atmosphere introduces strong biases in relatively unconstrained retrievals.
+The recovered chemical profiles, as seen in Figure \ref{fig:diseq-prof} present large departures from the input, with the main molecules being often different by more than two orders of magnitude.
+The predictions for both equilibrium and reduced runs are overconfident and do not reflect the raw information content in the spectrum.